Body decoration is one of the most ancient ways to express a person’s creativity.

 Tattoos are connected with so-called transitional customs, either admission of a young man into a mature one, or transfer from this life into after death.
 Different nations believed that tattoos had magical features such as kids were protected from parent’s anger, adults were protected during fights, old people were safe from diseases.
 In the 18 th and 19th centuries, sailors used to put a huge cross on their backs in the hope to avoid physical punishment, which was spread around the English marines.
 In one of the Japanese provinces, the tattooed horizontal line across the forehead was done as a punishment for the first crime.
 Even in ancient China, a tattoo was used as one of the punishments means.

 If to talk about our times, during the first World War the tattoo “D” meant that a person was a deserter.

-Unfortunately during the Christianity establishment, the art of tattooing was actively exterminated, as a sign of profane rituals.
-The taboo on tattoos was so severe, that they were not performed among Europeans until 18 century.
-Civilization and technological progress lowered ancient art to the level of cheap consumer grade.
-The demand for high quality tattoos was so low, that the tattoo masters became lazy, they lost the stimulus for creativity and new stylistic inventions.
-And it was then, when the first tattoo machine was invented in 1891 by O’Reiley.
+Unfortunately during the Christian establishment, the art of tattooing was actively exterminated, as a sign of profane rituals.
+Civilization and technological progress lowered ancient art to the level of cheap consumer-grade.
+The demand for high-quality tattoos was so low, that the tattoo masters became lazy, they lost the stimulus for creativity and new stylistic inventions.
+And it was then when the first tattoo machine was invented in 1891 by O’Reilly.

 Even this technological progress didn’t move the condition of the art of tattoos.
 Only due to the huge activation of youth culture in the 50-60s, a new generation of tattoo masters appeared.